ggbsousa/MP-Coster/README.md

 # MP-Coster
-MP Coster that is far from finished
+MP Coster that is far far far far from finished.
+You can't even run it yet!